JayKayAce/Technical-Articles/tutorials/Desktop Python Application/article/Desktop Python App.md

-# Automating the process of Building Desktop Applications with Python
+# Automating the Desktop Applications Building process with Python

-This tutorial will go through the steps of creating an application for a Windows environment, from creating the first python script and ending up with the packaged application.
-The application we are creating will be an interactive command line interface application, where the user can write tasks future use.
-With that in mind lets get started.
-The focus of this tutorial is to avoid requiring the user to have python installed and make sure that the program can be used in any folder.
-The application will be called **Todo** and give the user the possibility to create todo files in a folder.
+This tutorial will go through the steps of creating a foundation for building applications for a Windows environment.
+We will start out with creating the first python script for simple application taking user input and end up with a packaged application.
+The application we are creating will be an interactive command line interface (CLI) application, where the user can write tasks future use.
+The application it self is not important, since we will be focussing on automation of the build process of the application it-self.

+I have listed some of the reasons I like packaging up applications for the end user below.

+* Packaging up an application to be installed on a system solves many problems for the end user of the application.
+* There is no need to install python to use the features, because the application is packaged with all the requirements.
+* There is no need to know the python language or even know that the application is even written in python.
+It is just a normal application performing its features.

+Additionally it makes you think about testing and using your end product in the same way as the end user, instead of running a script through an interpreter.
+Let's get started.

-## Requirements for the application
+## Setting up the Development Environment

-TODO: add application requirements, and requirements for building the application.
+Before we develop the application, let's make sure that our environment is setup correctly, so we have all the tools for building the application.
+I have provided links to the articles on the different topics, if you are unsure about how to proceed.

+1. Install Python 3.5 or above.
+I use [Python 3.8](https://www.python.org/downloads/release/python-383/) while writing the tutorial
+2. Create and activate a [Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/)
+3. Install [pyinstaller](https://realpython.com/pyinstaller-python/) in the activated environment using [pip](https://realpython.com/what-is-pip/)

+After all these steps we are ready to build our application.

 ## Creating the application skeleton

-In this tutorial I will be using python 3.8.
+The application will be called **Todo** and takes the user input in the form of a text command. .
 It is not vitally important that you have the same version but as long as you use Python 3 on windows this should be enough.
-TODO: Determine level required to build application Let's open a text editor and start out by creating a python file named `todo.py` for our main application functionality with the following content:
+Let's open a text editor and start out by creating a python file named `todo.py` for our main application functionality with the following content:

 ```python
 """